 -- Evolutionary biologist J.B.S.
 Haldane

-Tejal Shah will present a selection of new works on paper alongside their 5-channel video installation Between the Waves (2012).
+Tejal Shah presents a selection of new works on paper alongside their 5-channel video installation Between the Waves (2012).
 Informed by queer, feminist and Buddhist thought, Shah explores the interdependence of all life and the importance of care in times of ethical and ecological precarity.

 Daria Khan founded Mimosa House with the curatorial vision to support artistic experimentation and collaboration.
-Within this framework, Tejal Shah has invited fellow artists Anne Nora Fischer and Mo Maja Moesgaard; together they will present an on-site collaboration lasting ten days.
+Within this framework, Tejal Shah invites fellow artists Anne Nora Fischer and Mo Maja Moesgaard; together they present an on-site collaboration lasting ten days.